Regine-Makonga/Bikes-Sales-Data-Analysis-Excel-Project/README.md

 - Correct Spelling checked: The data was the data was spelled correctly
 - Checked duplicates: There were no duplicates data
 - Checked missing values: There were no missing value
-#### Data manipulation techniques
+#### Data manipulation
-- converted OrderDate to americain date format
+- Converted OrderDate to americain date format
--
+- Created new column named Profit from SalesAmount and TotalProductCost
+- Formatted SalesAmount, TotalProductCost and Profit to dollar currency
+- Created table for our data named Sales-Table